AbiramiSukumaran/adk-renovation-single-agent/README.md

 # adk-renovation-single-agent

-1. Clone repo or ccreate your project folder and copy paste the contents
+1. Clone repo or create your project folder and copy paste the contents

 2. Test it locally: